BKWLD/vue-routing-anchor-parser/README.md

 - `internalUrls`: Array of regexes that, when found in `href` attributes, get treated as internal links.
 - `internalHosts`: Array of host names that, when found in `href` attributes, get treated as internal links.
 These are checked after `internalUrls`.
 - `sameWindowUrls`: Array of regexes that are checked when a URL is not internal.
 If there is a match, the URL opens in the same window rather opening a new window.
+- `disableSmartLinkRegistration`: Set to true to prevent the auto registration of `smart-link`

 ## Usage